hashicorp/terraform-website/content/source/docs/extend/best-practices/sensitive-state.html.md

 ## Using the `Sensitive` Flag

-When working with a field that is likely to contain sensitive information, it is best to set the [`Sensitive`](https://godoc.org/github.com/hashicorp/terraform-plugin-sdk/helper/schema#Schema.Sensitive) property on its schema to `true`.
+When working with a field that contains information likely to be considered sensitive, it is best to set the [`Sensitive`](https://godoc.org/github.com/hashicorp/terraform-plugin-sdk/helper/schema#Schema.Sensitive) property on its schema to `true`.
 This will prevent the field's values from showing up in CLI output and in Terraform Cloud.
-It will not encrypt or obscure the value in the state, however.
+It will **not encrypt** or obscure the value in the state, however.

 ## Storing Only a Hash

-Providers can also protect sensitive information by simply not storing it.
+Providers can also add a layer of protection for sensitive information by hashing the information.
 Storing a hash of the information instead of the value itself is popular when:

-* The value is set by the provider/the API, and cannot be set in the config
+* The value is set by the provider/the API, and cannot be set in the config.
+  (This usually looks like `Computed` being set to `true` and `Optional` and `Required` both being set to `false`.)
 * The value does not need to be interpolated in cleartext
 * It is useful for other resources or to the provider to know when the value has changed.